naderik/naderik/README.md

 ## Hi there 👋

-### 👨🏻‍💻 I'm Kasra and I'm a full-stack developer !
+### 👨🏻‍💻 I'm Kasra and I'm a Full Stack Developer !

 <div align="center">